Logo Federal Ministry of JusticeLogo Federal Office of Justice

 or credibly assert that they have distanced themselves from the former pursuit or support of such activities;

-2. have a permanent right of residence or as a national of Switzerland or as a family member of a national of Switzerland have a residence permit on the basis of the Agreement of 21 June 1999 between the European Community and its Member States, of the one part, and the Swiss Confederation, of the other, on the free movement of persons or have an EU Blue Card or a residence permit for purposes other than those specified in sections 16a, 16b, 16d, 16e, 16f, 17, 18d, 18f, 19, 19b, 19e, 20, 22, 23 (1), 23a, 24 and 25 (3) to (5) of the Residence Act,
+2. have a permanent right of residence or as a national of Switzerland or as a family member of a national of Switzerland have a residence permit on the basis of the Agreement of 21 June 1999 between the European Community and its Member States, of the one part, and the Swiss Confederation, of the other, on the free movement of persons or have an EU Blue Card or a residence title for purposes other than those specified in sections 16a, 16b, 16d, 16e, 16f, 17, 18f, 19, 19b, 19e, 20, 22, 23a, 24, 25 (3) to (5) and section 104c of the Residence Act (Aufenthaltsgesetz);

 5. have not been sentenced for an unlawful act and are not subject to any court order imposing a measure of reform and prevention due to a lack of criminal capacity;

-6. have sufficient command of the German language;
+6. have a sufficient command of the German language, and

-7. possess knowledge of the legal system, society and living conditions in the Federal Republic of Germany; and
+7. possess knowledge of the legal system, society and living conditions in the Federal Republic of Germany.

-their acceptance of German social norms is assured and in particular do not have multiple spouses.
 The conditions of sentence 1 nos.
-1 and 7 do not apply to foreigners who do not have legal capacity as defined in section 37 (1) sentence 1.
+1 and 7 do not apply to foreigners who do not have legal capacity as defined in section 34 sentence 1.

 (4) The requirements specified in subsection (1) sentence 1 no. 6 are met if the foreigner passes a language examination for level B 1 in the Common European Framework of Reference for Languages.
 If a minor child is under 16 years of age at the time of naturalisation, the requirements of subsection (1) sentence 1 no. 6 are met if the child demonstrates age-appropriate language skills.